lrfinotti/cybr201_book/12-Factorization.md

    1) Set $b$ as the reduction modulo $N$ of $b^j$.
    2) Compute $d = \gcd(b-1, N)$.
    3) If $d \neq 1, N$, then it is a factor, and we return it (and stop).
 If not, go to the next iteration of the loop.
-4) If the loop reaches $B$ with not success, increase $b$, avoiding perfect powers, e.g., going to the next prime, and repeat (from 2).
+4) If the loop reaches $B$ with not success, increase $a$, avoiding perfect powers, e.g., going to the next prime, and repeat (from 2).
 :::

 First, observe that in step 3, we are computing $a^{j!}$, as the values of $b$ are: